bxrne/was.nvim/README.md

 :Was
 ```

-The plugin automatically detects your workspace based on:
+The plugin automatically detects your workspace based on cwd.
-1. Git root directory (if in a Git repository)
-2. Current working directory (if not in a Git repository)

 Intentions are stored persistently in `~/.local/share/nvim/was/intentions.json`.